Spread of respiratory illness in dogs prompts free vaccine clinic

 ALBUQUERQUE, N.M. — In response to the spread of a respiratory illness in dogs, Bernalillo County officials are hosting a free vaccine clinic next week.

-The walk-up clinic will take place at the resource center, located at 3001 2nd St. S.W.
+The walk-up clinic will take place at the resource center, located at 3001 2nd Street SW.
 Dogs and puppies will receive the Bordetella immunization on a first-come, first-served basis.

 “The Bordetella immunization is one of several ways to reduce and protect dogs should the Canine Respiratory Syndrome make its way into New Mexico,” an official said in a news release.
 “Animals should be vaccinated for at least two weeks before commingling with other animals.
 That includes areas such as dog parks, groom facilities and boarding centers.”